AjaySinghMehta2742/Excel-Dashboard-Project/README.md

 # Excel-Dashboard-Project
-Using raw data of a store find insights and build a dashboard in Excel2
+Using raw data of a store find insights and build a dashboard in Excel